Anterior Cruciate Ligament

 - High Tibial Osteotomy and Ligament Reconstruction for Varus Angulated Anterior Cruciate Ligament-Deficient Knees.

 - High tibial osteotomy and ligament reconstruction in varus angulated, anterior cruciate ligament-deficient knees.
-A two-
+A two- to seven-year follow-up study.

 - Is Correctional Osteotomy Crucial in Primary Varus Knees Undergoing Anterior Cruciate Ligament Reconstruction?